SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 ### Refactoring initializePresenters

-In Spec you can either define a layout as we have done before using the message `layout:` or define a separate method named `defaultLayout` and this is what we are doing now to avoid to have too long method with different concerns.
+In Spec you can either define a layout as we have done before using the message `layout:` or define a separate method named `defaultLayout` and this is what we are doing now to avoid having too long methods with different concerns.

 ```
 TodoListPresenter >> defaultLayout